Free WordPress Themes: The Ultimate Guide

 Themefreesia offers over a dozen premium themes for free.
 They’re made for shopping, business, and more.

 Wpshower offers seven free themes that come with features such as custom widgets and a jQuery-powered featured post carousel.
 The theme shop’s site includes a forum where users can ask questions about free themes.

 Searching for Free WordPress Themes on Google

-A few years ago, a simple Google search for “free wordpress themes” was very different to what it is today.
+A few years ago, a simple Google search for “free WordPress themes” was very different from what it is today.
 Back in 2011, a search turned up a gaggle of dodgy, theme websites littered with themes containing malicious code and hidden, spammy links:

 Times have certainly changed since then!
 Since Google’s Penguin update, the search engine has cracked down on spammy links and link schemes.
 In 2014, a search for “free wordpress themes” brings up a very different set of search results:

 I should also add that the top 10 results change daily, albeit slightly.

 So what are all these sites?
 Let’s go through and check out some of the top-ranked ones.

 WordPress Theme Repository